-Material procurement is a function of SoCalGas/SDG&E's supply management process that includes checkpoints for engineering approval of manufacturer specifications and material testing requirements.
-Material procurement includes site surveillance at the manufacturer or vendor's initiation point in order to witness identified key material generation activities by certified inspectors representing SoCalGas/SDG&E.
+Material procurement is a function of the Utilities' supply management process that includes checkpoints for engineering approval of manufacturer specifications and material testing requirements.
+Material procurement includes site surveillance at the manufacturer or vendor's initiation point in order to witness identified key material generation activities by certified inspectors representing the Utilities.

-Material traceability documentation, such as the Mill Test Report or Certificate of Compliance, is managed through SoCalGas/SDG&E's inventory system, where the material is verified at construction staging and at installation.
-Material inspection can be performed by supply management at the construction staging location or at the SoCalGas inspection department at the Pico Rivera storeroom.
-Interim material traceability documentation is verified at this point.
-Additional verification is performed during fabrication, prior to installation and during the Project close-out process.
+Material traceability documentation, such as the Mill Test Report or Certificate of Compliance, is managed through the Utilities' inventory system, where the material is verified at construction staging and at installation.
+Material inspection can be performed by gas engineering at the construction staging location or at the SoCalGas inspection department at the Pico Rivera storeroom.
+Interim material traceability documentation is verified at this point, as well as various other control points before and after construction staging and installation.
+Additional verification is performed during fabrication, prior to installation and during the project close-out process.